 There are many elements to consider.
 The immediate and wider context is of one the key aspects where we study local traditional materials being used, the dominant colour palette, the climate of the city where we build is another element as well as the function of the building and its desired performance among other things.
 Last but not least, is the desired aesthetic and architectural expression that conveys our design intent.

-As a well-known architect, what sustainability means to you and how do you ensure the sustainability aspects of your projects?
+As a well-known architect, what sustainability mean to you and how do you ensure the sustainability aspects of your projects?

 The desired aesthetic and architectural expression conveys our design intent